ABOUT YOUNG CHEF YOUNG WAITER IRELAND

 Being part of the Young Chef Young Waiter of the Year Ireland is a once in a lifetime experience.
 This is a chance to test your proficiency, gain new skills and progress your career with Ireland’s leading experts as your guide.
 Not forgetting of course, the many new relationships forged in the heat of competition.

-The aim of Young Chef Young Waiter Ireland competition is simple: to uncover the very best young talent in our industry.
+The aim of the Young Chef Young Waiter Ireland competition is simple: to uncover the very best young talent in our industry.
 Devised by respected professionals, the competition has a modern approach focusing on tasks and criteria that are challenging and informative as well as fun.

 The competition showcases all aspects of hospitality: inspiring, empowering and inclusive, we celebrate the capabilities and diversity of our amazing industry.